informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 - `array_d` will return the distinct values.
 It has the same performance overhead as `array`, so pleas USE WITH CARE.

-### 2. Display properties
+### 2. Presentation properties

-The following attributes can be used to manipulate the display settings of the column directive.
+The following attributes can be used to manipulate the presentation settings of the column directive.

 #### markdown_name